readium/architecture/proposals/004-publication-helpers-services.md

 ### Transforming a Web Service into a Native Publication Service

 We could encounter web publications served by a remote HTTP Streamer providing web services, such as a [positions list](https://github.com/readium/architecture/tree/master/models/locators/positions#manifest).
-In which case, a native toolkit might provide a "reverse" `HTTPPositionsService` implementation which will fetch the positions from the web service and convert them to in-memory `Locator` models.
+In which case, a native toolkit might fetch the positions from the web service and convert them to in-memory `Locator` models, as a fallback if no instance of `PositionsService` is provided.

-### Persisting Cache

-The caching solution introduced in this proposal to cache expensive computed helpers is only stored in memory.
-However, it could be useful to have a cache that is persisted across sessions, to avoid recomputing the values every time we open the publication.
-This persisted cache would also be useful for publication services.

-Here are a few examples of values which could be useful to persist across sessions:

-* the positions list, when it's expensive to compute (e.g. LCPDF)
-* the duration of audio files in an audiobook, when they are not provided in the manifest
-* thumbnails generated from resources

 ### Future Helpers?